gucaselo/python-api/README.md

 The following maps were generated with the dataset available:

 * Generated a Heat Map  that displayed the humidity for every city.
-* Used Google Places API to find the first hotel for each city located within 5000 meters of each coordinates.
+* Used Google Places API to find the first hotel for 10 cities located within 5000 meters of each coordinates.
 * Plotted the hotels on top of the humidity heatmap and added a pin containing the Hotel Name, City and Country.